Oh my darling, my darling.

 Similar article

-1. Thank you Philippe for your article on my creation at the MINOUCHE club.
+1. Thank you, Philippe, for your article about my creation at the MINOUCHE club.
 It means a lot to me.
-Your article ranks my "cult" sketch among the great names in club entertainment.
+Your article has made my sketch a "cult classic" among the club's greatest performers.
 Thank you to my GO friends who participated in this wonderful adventure.

-When you have the chance to see or re-see this sketch, you will think of COCO D'ACAPULCO
+When you have the chance to see or see this sketch again, you'll think of COCO D'ACAPULCO.

-2. This sketch is clown art!!!!!! it can't disappear!!!!!!
-I even plan to perform it soon for a certain audience!!!!!! if it is performed with respect this number is simply very good!!!!!
+2. This sketch is pure clowning art!
+It can't disappear!
+I'm even planning to perform it soon for a select audience!
+If performed with respect, this act is simply brilliant!

-1. I created this sketch and am ready to do it again 🤓
+1. I created this sketch and I'm ready to do it again 🤓

 3. Hello,